cguth7/cguth7.github.io/_posts/2021-02-03-the-cfr-algorithm.md

 ### Why average strategy?
+A good intuitive way to think about why at the end of running CFR, the average strategy is the Nash equilibrium rather than the final strategy being Nash equilibrium comes from looking at rock paper scissors.

-Initial exploitability drops very quickly → Removes dominated and iteratively dominated actions Strategy starts to cycle around space of “reasonable” strategies with small adjustments RPS example: Opponent playing too much Rock, we should move towards 100% paper (moving towards best response to their strategy, i.e., the goal of regret minimization)
-Current strategy can be mixed (starts off random uniform), but gets updated to maximize exploiting opponents and tends to cycle between pure-ish strategies
+Suppose that our opponent is playing Rock too much, then CFR moves us towards playing 100% paper (moving towards the best response to their strategy, i.e. the goal of regret minimization).
+The current strategy can be mixed (and it starts off uniform random), but it gets updated to maximize exploiting opponents and tends to cycle between pure-ish strategies (assuming that we are playing against a real opponent and not using self-play).

-RPS example: We move to 100% paper, opponent moves to 100% scissors, we move to 100% rock, etc.
-Average strategy therefore would be around ⅓ each, but current strategy could be very different While the current strategy is bouncing around strategy space without stopping at equilibrium, the average strategy cycles in closer and closer, converging towards an equilibrium point.
+So the algorithm moves us to 100% paper and then the opponent might move to 100% scissors and then we move to 100% rock, and so on!
+While the current strategy is making sharp bounces around the strategy space without stopping at equilibrium, the average strategy cycles in closer and closer to converging at equilibrium, which in rock paper scissors is playing each action a third of the time.
+Intuitively it makes sense that the average strategy would be more robust than just taking the final strategy, which could be at a strange point that clearly wouldn't be an equilibrium.

-Although some research teams have used the final strategy with good results
+That said, recent research teams have simply used the final strategy after many many iterations and have had good results, which saves a lot of memory and computation since all of the strategies throughout don't need to be stored.

 <!--
 ### Definitions
 Let A denote the set of all game actions.
 We refer to a strategy profile that excludes